 Teen Conference Speakers and Workshop Leaders

 Lance fell in love with ballroom dance in 2002.
-He enjoyed the social aspect, the challenge of learning figures and using different techniques of motion and movement to lead a partner on the dance floor.
+He enjoyed the social aspect of dance, the challenge of learning figures, and the use of different techniques of motion and movement to lead a partner on the dance floor.
 He began teaching the following year and was certified with the United States Imperial Society of Teachers of Dance in 2009.
 He has been teaching for 13 years.
 His goal through dance is to enrich relationships, strengthen marriages, and help people gain confidence and poise in every area of life.
-He and his wife Jesseca met on the dance floor and in 2010 were introduced to Charlotte Mason by Liz and Emily of Living Books Library.
-They currently homeschool two of their four children and are so thankful that God has led them to this rich way of life.
+He and his wife Jesseca met on the dance floor and in 2010 were introduced to Charlotte Mason by Liz and Emily of the Living Books Library.
+The Halversons currently homeschool two of their four children and are so thankful that God has led them to this rich way of life.
 The relationships that have been formed as a result of finding this community are priceless.
 For the past several years Lance has taught a weekly class of CM students and it has been very rewarding to see their progress.

-Prior to joining Money Management International, Brendan managed retail businesses.
-He has taught on various topics internationally.
-He has organized and led teams to work with disaster relief victims on the domestic and international level.
+Brendan has organized and led teams to work with disaster relief victims on the domestic and international level.
 Trips have included Russia, Kosovo and the Dominican Republic.
 He has a Bachelor’s degree from Stonehill College in Business Administration and is a home school dad of over 20 years.